MystenLabs/sui/docs/content/concepts/transactions/WIP-ptb.md

 ## Arguments and Results

-Inputs and Results are the two types of values that can be used in transaction commands.
+Inputs and Results are the two types of values that can be used in commands.
 Inputs are the values that are provided to the transaction block, and results are the values that are produced by the transaction block's commands.
 The inputs are either objects or simple Move values, and the results are arbitrary Move values (including objects).

 The inputs and results can be seen as populating an array of values.
-For inputs, there is a single array, but for results, there is an array for each individual transaction command, creating a 2D-array of result values.
+For inputs, there is a single array, but for results, there is an array for each individual command, creating a 2D-array of result values.
 These values can be accessed by borrowing (mutably or immutably), by copying (if the type permits), or by moving (which takes the value out of the array without re-indexing).
 First, we will look at the shape of each array, and then we will look at the semantics of each access type.

 ### Inputs